 Time Series data is today available for a wide range of several phenomena in Business, Finance, Economics, Public Health, the Political and Social Sciences.
-The aim of our is therefore to provide researchers and professionals with the standard tool kit required for the analysis of time series data in Stata.
-As such the programm has been developed to offers an overview of the most commonly used methods for analysing, modelling and forecasting the dynamic behaviour of time series data, offering practical examples of empirical modelling using real-world data.
-Module 1 provides an introduction to Stata’s basic commands before moving to the analysis of time series features and to univariate time series models.
-Module 2 covers multivariate time series models for stationary and non-stationary series.
+The aim of TStat Training’s Times Series Modelling and Forecasting Course is therefore, to provide researchers and professionals with the standard tool kit required for the analysis of time series data in Stata.
+As such the program has been developed to offer an overview of the most commonly used methods for analysing, modelling and forecasting the dynamic behaviour of time series data, offering practical examples of empirical modelling using real-world data.
+The course begins with an introduction to Stata’s basic time series commands, before moving onto the analysis of time series features and to univariate time series models.
+Sessions 3 and 4 instead focus on the estimation of both multivariate time series models with stationary and nonstationary data and univariate models of volatility.

-In common with TStat’s training philosophy, throughout the course theory and methods are illustrated in an intuitive way and are complemented by practical exercises with Stata.
+In common with TStat’s training philosophy, throughout the course theory and methods are illustrated in an intuitive way and are complemented by practical exercises undertaken in Stata, during which the course tutor discusses and highlights potential pitfalls and the advantages of individual techniques.
+Particular attention is also given to both the interpretation and presentation of empirical results.
 In this manner, the course leader is able to bridge the “often difficult” gap between theory and practice of time series modelling and forecasting.
-At the end of the course, participants are expected to be able to autonomously implement the methods discussed in the course.

 Researchers and professionals working in financial institutions, policy institutions, research departments of utilities, governments, corporations, Ph.D and Master students in biostatistics, economics, finance, engineering, psychology, social and political sciences needing to implement time series data analysis methods.

 Participants are required to have a good working knowledge of:

 Ordinary Least Squares (OLS) estimation.
 Properties of OLS.

 Inference in the linear regression model: confidence intervals, t-test, F-test.